treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 Beyond readability, there's an even bigger problem: **this solution is wrong.**

 The keys must be strings.
-In Python 2.0 (with the CPython interpreter) we get away with non-strings as keys.
-But don't be fooled, this is a hack that only works by accident in Python 2.0 using the standard CPython runtime.
+In Python 2.0 (with the CPython interpreter) we can get away with non-strings as keys, but don't be fooled: this is a hack that only works by accident in Python 2.0 using the standard CPython runtime.

 Score:

-- Accurate: no.  Rule 2 breaks (keys may be any valid key)
+- Accurate: no.  Requirement 2 is not met (keys may be any valid key)
 - Idiomatic: no.  This is a hack.